This post may contain affiliate links, please see the privacy policy for details.

 • Add ⅓ of the hashbrowns to the bottom of the slow cooker.
 Evenly layer ½ of the ham, ½ of the peppers, ½ of the tomatoes, ½ of the spinach, and ½ of the cheese over the top.
 Repeat.

 • Shred the remaining 2 ounces of Gouda cheese over the top.
-Let sit until melted (while presents are opened?)
+Let sit until melted (while gifts are opened?)

 • Top with chopped avocados and fresh herbs